orbeon/orbeon-forms-doc/form-builder/repeat-settings.md

 Select this checkbox to enable repeated content.

+## Allow the user to add, remove, or move repetitions

+[SINCE Orbeon Forms 2019.1]

+Select the "Allow the user to add, remove, or move repetitions" checkbox to allow this behavior.
+When the checkbox is deselected, the user does not have direct access to buttons, icons or menus to change repetitions.

+When this option is deselected, the minimum, maximum and frozen repetitions settings do not apply.

 ## Minimum and maximum number of iterations

 These settings can be predefined numbers or formulas when selecting "Other".